-In addition to the Pre-Nursing AA degree program described under the Biology Department, a career mobility program in nursing is offered for Licensed Practical Nurses to facilitate earning an Associate of Science degree in Nursing and becoming an RN (also coordinated by the Biology Department).
+In addition to the Pre-Nursing AA degree program described under the Division of Math and Sciences, a career mobility program in nursing is offered for Licensed Practical Nurses to facilitate earning an Associate of Science degree in Nursing and becoming an RN (also coordinated by the Division of Math and Sciences).
 This program is offered through an agreement between Okaloosa-Walton Community College and Pensacola Junior College, and all nursing courses are offered at the joint OWCC/UWF center in Fort Walton Beach with lab assignments in local hospitals.
 General education courses are provided by OWCC on the Niceville campus and at its various off-campus centers.
 Persons interested in nursing who do not possess the LPN certificate would be expected to attend selected courses on the PJC Warrington campus.

-For further information contact the PJC nursing instructor, Mrs. Evelyn Huffmaster, RN at the Fort Walton Beach Center or the OWCC Director, telephone 244-1000.
+For further information contact the PJC nursing advisor at the Fort Walton Beach Center or the OWCC Center Director, telephone 244-1000.
 Interested persons may also call the PJC Department of Nursing in Pensacola at 476-0120, ext.
 204 or 254.
-The OWCC Admissions and Registrar's office and the Fort Walton Beach Center have special application materials for this program.